 Safety Planning Intervention

 The Safety Planning Intervention for suicide prevention, developed by Drs.
 Barbara Stanley and Gregory Brown, is a prioritized list of six strategies for coping with suicidal urges typically developed collaboratively by an at-risk individual and their provider.6 As illustrated in this sample template, these steps include internal coping skills or distractions, social distractions, and the engagement of mental health professionals.
 Drs.
-Stanley and Brown also developed the “Safety Plan Intervention Brief Checklist” [link to document] to assist clinical providers in completing the intervention.
+Stanley and Brown also developed the “Safety Plan Intervention Brief Checklist” to assist clinical providers in completing the intervention.

 Safety and Counseling